lillieharlow/GigMate/README.md

 # GigMate

+**Tech Stack:** Python · Flask · PostgreSQL · SQLAlchemy · Marshmallow

 Rock Your Music Events with Ease.
 GigMate is your backstage pass to managing music tours, venues, organisers, and ticket bookings - all through a powerful RESTful API.

-From underground gigs to sold-out stadiums, GigMate keeps your tour in tune, your shows scheduled, and your fans hyped.
+From underground gigs to sold-out stadiums - GigMate keeps your tour in tune, your shows scheduled, and your fans hyped.

 Plan.
 Book.
 Sell out.
 Repeat.